Western Australian Herbarium: History

 When the state herbarium was officially established in 1929, it was housed within the Department of Agriculture headquarters on St Georges Terrace.
 The collection was housed in the state observatory building from December 1933 to 1959, organised within 25 wooden cupboards.
-During this period, bound herbarium indexes were produced to help locate specimens, though only the 1953 and 1959 editions have survived.
+During this periods, bound herbarium indexes were produced to help locate specimens, though only the 1953 and 1959 editions have survived.
 The constant need to reshuffle specimens made maintaining these manual indexes challenging until computerisation in the 1980s.
 Following this, the herbarium moved to the Department of Agriculture headquarters' B Block in South Perth (1959–1970).
 In 1970, the herbarium moved to a new purpose-built facility in the Collier pine plantation in South Perth.
 The building featured two windowless, air-conditioned vaults with fire detection and carbon dioxide fire-fighting systems, as well as the ability to be sealed for fumigation.
 At the time of opening, the collection comprised more than 100,000 specimens, and the building was designed to accommodate 15 years of growth.
 The facility included a basement for specimen preparation and storage, a library, conference room, anatomy-cytology laboratory, and workspace for visiting botanists on the ground floor, with botanists' rooms and herbarium vaults on the first floor.
 The staff at this time included nine professional botanists, with five taxonomists working toward producing a flora of Western Australia.
 In 2009, the collections were relocated to their current home at the Keiran McNamara Conservation Science Centre in Kensington.

 In 1988 departmental responsibility was shifted from the Department of Agriculture to the Department of Conservation and Land Management, the Department of Parks and Wildlife, and now the Department of Biodiversity, Conservation and Attractions.

 In 2019, the herbarium catalogued its 800,000th specimen, a Stenanthera pungens collected from Chinocup Nature Reserve about 180 km northwest of Albany.
 The herbarium's collection includes specimens dating back to the 18th century, including a eucalyptus branch collected by Joseph Banks during Captain James Cook's voyage along the Endeavour River in Far North Queensland in 1770.